-Soil samples are collected twice per year: spring and fall.
-The soil samples are collected using a soil corer of 10.16 cm diameter to a depth of 30 cm which are sectioned into four 7.5 cm layers.
-Three samples are collected at three areas of each site for pseudoreplication at each depth for a total of twelve samples per site.
-The 0-7.5 cm and 7.5-15 cm depths are analyzed for biological properties and are transported in coolers and stored at -20°C. Analysis of total carbon and nitrogen; the nutrients phosphorus, potassium, calcium, magnesium, copper, sodium, sulfur, and zinc; and soil pH are carried out by the LSU AgCenter Soil Testing and Plant Analysis Laboratory on the LSU campus.
-Ester Linked-Fatty Acid Methyl Ester (EL-FAME) analysis identifies phospholipids in the soil belonging to specific microbial groups which provides information about the presence and abundance of the microbial groups such as Gram(-) bacteria, Gram (+) bacteria, actinomycetes, saprophytic fungi, and arbuscular mycorrhizal fungi.
-Gas chromatography is used in this procedure.
-To determine the nutrient cycling activity of these soil organisms, two enzyme analyses are conducted.
-The first is the β-glucosidase analysis which provides information about the carbon cycling activity of the soil organisms.
-The second is the N-acetyl-β-glucosaminidase analysis which provides information about the nitrogen cycling activity.
-The methods used in these analyses are following those of Tabatabai (1994).
-Soil nitrate and ammonium, the inorganic and plant available forms of nitrogen, are determined through potassium chloride extraction and filtration.
-For nitrate, a vanadium chloride reagent is added and the solution incubated for one hour in the dark at 37°C before being analyzed by spectrophotometry.
-For ammonium, a salicylate solution and a bleach/hydroxide solution are used as reagents and the mixture is only incubated for 50 minutes at room temperature in the dark before being analyzed by spectrophotometry.
-Particle size analysis is used to determine the soil texture or proportions of sand, silt, and clay of the soil.
-This is done using a hydrometer and a sodium hexametaphosphate solution.
-Soil organic matter is determined using the Loss-on-Ignition method.
-First the soil is oven dried at 105°C over-night and then placed in a muffle furnace at 400°C for at least 8 hours.
-The weights of the sample after drying and after ignition are used to determine soil organic matter content.
-Bulk density of the soil is determined for each location.
+Soil samples were collected twice per year: spring and fall.
+The soil samples were collected using a soil corer of 10.16 cm diameter to a depth of 30 cm which were sectioned into four 7.5 cm layers.
+Three samples were collected at three areas of each site for pseudoreplication at each depth for a total of twelve samples per site.
+The 0-7.5 cm and 7.5-15 cm depths were analyzed for biological properties and were transported in coolers and stored at -20°C. Analysis of total carbon and nitrogen; the nutrients phosphorus, potassium, calcium, magnesium, copper, sodium, sulfur, and zinc; and soil pH were carried out by the LSU AgCenter Soil Testing and Plant Analysis Laboratory on the LSU campus.
+Ester Linked-Fatty Acid Methyl Ester (EL-FAME) analysis identified phospholipids in the soil belonging to specific microbial groups which provided information about the presence and abundance of the microbial groups such as Gram(-) bacteria, Gram (+) bacteria, actinomycetes, saprophytic fungi, and arbuscular mycorrhizal fungi.
+Gas chromatography was used in this procedure.
+To determine the nutrient cycling activity of these soil organisms, two enzyme analyses were conducted.
+The first was the β-glucosidase analysis which provided information about the carbon cycling activity of the soil organisms.
+The second was the N-acetyl-β-glucosaminidase analysis which provides information about the nitrogen cycling activity.
+The methods used in these analyses were following those of Tabatabai (1994).
+Soil nitrate and ammonium, the inorganic and plant available forms of nitrogen, were determined through potassium chloride extraction and filtration.
+For nitrate, a vanadium chloride reagent was added and the solution incubated for one hour in the dark at 37°C before being analyzed by spectrophotometry.
+For ammonium, a salicylate solution and a bleach/hydroxide solution were used as reagents and the mixture was incubated for 50 minutes at room temperature in the dark before being analyzed by spectrophotometry.
+Particle size analysis was used to determine the soil texture or proportions of sand, silt, and clay of the soil.
+This was done using a hydrometer and a 10% sodium hexametaphosphate solution.
+Soil organic matter was determined using the Loss-on-Ignition method.
+First the soil was oven dried at 105°C over-night and then placed in a muffle furnace at 400°C for at least 8 hours.
+The weights of the sample after drying and after ignition were used to determine soil organic matter content.
+Bulk density of the soil was determined for each location.

-To address the first objective, the methods and analyses described above will be carried out on one farm that has three separate pastures: one that has been rotationally grazed for ten years, one that has been grazed for four years, and one that has just been converted from fallow ground to pasture.
+To address first objective, the methods and analyses described above were carried out on a farm (site one) that had been utilizing winter annuals and mob grazing for eight years these methods and analysis were conducted from 2015 to 2017.
+To address the second objective, these methods and analysis were carried out on site two which had three separate pastures: one that had been rotationally grazed for ten years, one that had been grazed for four years, and one that had just been converted from fallow ground to pasture.
 The ten year and four year pastures have been planted to a winter annual mixture for the past four years.
-Comparisons of data across these sites will address objective one.
-To address the second objective, these methods and analyses will be carried out each year until the project’s end in 2018.
-Year will be the replication.
+Comparisons of data across these sites will address objective two.
+Year 0 is the replication.

 Educational & Outreach Activities

 Despite no differences in the microbial community and soil organic matter, there has been a positive relationship between bulk density, soil pH, and microbial activity.
-Improvements in overall soil health in these low disturbance, high input systems may require longer time periods (>10 yrs), but improvements in some sensitive indicators suggesting that the combination of winter annuals and intense grazing may be a viable conservation management practice for pasture ecosystems.
+There is evidence in this and a second research study in a similar system that suggests that while inorganic N concentrations are decreasing, overall total N remains constant.
+This would indicate that these winter annuals are aiding in the influx (via legumes) and cycling of N. Improvements in overall soil health in these low disturbance, high input systems may require longer time periods (>10 yrs), but improvements in some sensitive indicators suggesting that the combination of winter annuals and intense grazing may be a viable conservation management practice for pasture ecosystems.

 As a graduate student, my knowledge of sustainable agriculture has expanded, and I believe that this project has demonstrated the ability of sustainable agriculture to improve soil health.
 Katy continues to exceed expectations in progressing towards her doctorate with her management of course loads and research requirements.
 She has stepped into the role of project manager for this research successfully and continues to meet the goals she has set.